 - Cream butter and both sugars in a stand mixer on medium speed for four minutes.
 The mixture should look lighter and fluffier.

-- Using a small portion scoop (the cookies will spread) scoop 5 cookies onto a silpat or parchment lined sheet pan.
+- Use a small portion scoop to scoop 5 cookies onto a silpat or parchment lined sheet pan.
+The cookies spread so be sure to give them space!

 - Let them cool on the sheet pan, then enjoy!